chembl/tractability_pipeline_v2/README.md

 Column 'Uniprot_keyword' indicates whether a target has the keyword: "Ubl conjugation [KW-0832]" annotated in UniProt and relates to bucket 5
 Column 'Uniprot_PTM' contains additional information on posttranslational modifications from UniProt and is not associated with a bucket.
 Column 'Uniprot_CrossLink' contains additional information on crosslinks from UniProt and is not associated with a bucket.
-Columns 'Ub_PhosphoSitePlus', 'Ub_mUbiSiDa_2013' and 'number_of_ubiquitination_sites' relate to bucket 6 and represent information available from the two databases PhosphoSitePlus and mUbiSiDa and the dataset from Woong et al., respectively
+Columns 'Ub_PhosphoSitePlus', 'Ub_mUbiSiDa_2013' and 'number_of_ubiquitination_sites' relate to bucket 6 and represent information available
+from the two databases PhosphoSitePlus and mUbiSiDa and the dataset from Woong et al., respectively.
 Columns 'Max_halflife' and 'Min_halflife' contain the max/min values of half-life data means measured in different cell types from Mathieson et al. and provides more detail to bucket 7 assessment.
 The available data is provided in columns 'Bcell_mean', 'NKcell_mean', 'Hepatocytes_mean', 'MouseNeuorons_mean'.
 Column 'count_compound_chembl_ids_PROTAC' contains the number of compounds found in ChEMBL related to bucket 8.

-###### Additional files & tools:
+##### Additional files & tools:
 Files from the automated assessment process where specific targets are first tagged using an implementation from Europe PMC (Europe PMC Annotations API provides text mining annotations contained in abstracts and open access full text articles, using the W3C Open Annotation Data Model https://europepmc.org/AnnotationsApi), where we consider annotations from abstracts, followed by mapping to their respective human UniProt IDs.
 This enables detailed target information to be provided to the user in the form of three different lists (that can be found in the pipelines "fetched data" output directory): 1) a complete list with all detected targets (named "protac_literature_evidence.csv") and two subsets 2) targets that are associated with the ubiquitin ligase complex, including E3 ligases (filtering is based on evidence from the respective UniProt entry text; named "protac_literature_evidence_ubi_ligase_complex.csv"), and 3) the remaining targets (named
 "protac_literature_evidence_filtered.csv").
-A literature count is provided per target with publication titles, links, full abstract texts.
+A literature count is provided per target with publication titles, links and full abstract texts.

 To aid further in literature data processing with respect to detection of PROTAC relevant information additional Natural Language Processing (NLP) is performed with a Named Entity Recognition (NER) model that has been trained and implemented for automatic detection of the entities "PROTAC_TARGET", "PROTAC_NAME", and "E3_LIGASE".
 The ScispaCy (Neumann et al. 2019) pre-trained model "en_ner_jnlpba_md" (trained on the JNLPBA corpus) was used to retrain the PROTAC-NER model on 164 abstracts